KingLLee/KingLLee.github.io/_pages/about.md

 ---
 permalink: /
-title: "Personal website showing Jin Li's Background and Experiences"
+title: "Personal Website of Background and Experiences"
 author_profile: true
 redirect_from:
   - /about/